weaviate/weaviate-io/developers/weaviate/quickstart/index.md

 ### *Option 2*: Custom vectors

 Alternatively, you can also provide your own vectors to Weaviate.
 Regardless of whether a `vectorizer` is set, if a vector is specified, Weaviate will use it to represent the object.

+Run the below code to import data with corresponding pre-computed vectors.
+This causes Weaviate to use the vector provided for each object.

 import CodeAutoschemaImportCustomVectors from '/_includes/code/quickstart.autoschema.import.custom.vectors.mdx'